ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 - [Downloaded HDF 3.0 Sandbox](https://hortonworks.com/downloads/#sandbox)
 - [Deployed and Installed HDF 3.0 Sandbox](https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/)
-- 4 cores/ 8GB RAM
+- 4 cores/ 8GB RAM for the VM or Container environment
 - If you are using Windows OS version below 10, then download [Git Bash](https://git-scm.com/downloads) and all shell commands should be universal.

 1\.
 Open Notepad as an administrator.
 Open the "hosts" file at this path: `c:\Windows\System32\drivers\etc\hosts` and add: